Grant-Steinfeld/grant-steinfeld.github.io/index.md

 Infrastructure as Code to build out CI/CD pipelines for modern containerized distributed systems.

-I am an avid Maker and love to conduct hack/make-a-thons.
+I am an avid Maker and love to conduct hack/make-a-thons. e.g. [Pi Build Monitor](./bio-cv-etc/Sentinella.md)

 I have been coding for over two decades, and been speaking for almost half of that.
 I speak all over to whomever will